DataDog/integrations-core/solr/README.md

 The Solr check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Solr nodes.

-This check is JMX-based, so you'll need to enable JMX Remote on your Tomcat servers.
+This check is JMX-based, so you'll need to enable JMX Remote on your Solr servers.
 Read the [JMX Check documentation][2] for more information on that.

 ### Configuration